 Almost time to go!

 That time came for us to head toward the station, but we wanted to get food before parting ways.
 Sean had a place he wanted to go, and I thought it sounded fun; it was an Irish Pub!

 After a few pints and an open-faced burger, I looked at the Amtrak app to see if any rooms had opened.
-There were two bedrooms available, but they were out of my price range.
+Two bedrooms were available, but they were out of my price range.

-I was shocked; within hours of departure, a roomette opened in my price range.
+I was shocked; a roomette opened in my price range within hours of departure.
 The first thought was I really shouldn’t, but I could.
 Since I needed to retrieve my bag at the ticket window, I asked if that room was still open and how much it would be to upgrade.

 Next thing I knew.
 I had a new ticket and was heading to Club Acela!

-It was a good move for my mental well being although not the best on my bank account.
+It was a good move for my mental well-being, although not the best for my bank account.

 It was an excellent change from the coach traveling I have been doing this year.